TheArchitect2000/Blockchain-based-IoT-Server/README.md

 REFRESH_TOKEN_SECRET_KEY='YOUR_REFRESH_SECRET_KEY'
 REFRESH_TOKEN_ALGORITHM='HS384'

-# your admins emails that can make other users into admin
+# your admins emails that can make other users into admin or developer
 SUPER_ADMIN_EMAILS=['SERVER_ADMIN_EMAIL@EXAMPLE.COM']

 # Multer Configuration